Spider

-Spider type flies like the Black and Peacock are very buggy and suggestive flies.
+Flies that represent spiders and beetles are very buggy and suggestive flies.
 Weather being used as a polaroiding fly, a static wet, one of the flies in a team of loch style flies, or a fly to cover rising fish spider type soft hackle flies may be taken as a snail, submerged beetle, drowned terrestrial, diving beetle or even a carixia.
 Alternatively the fish may just pick them up because of the movement of the soft hackle or the suggestive buggy nature of the overall shape.
 In any case they are a worthwhile addition to your fly box.

 Materials